j74s/BD-Prochot/README.md

 # BD-Prochot

-This is a solution to deal with my laptop CPU Core Frequency not increasing under load because of BD Prochot and a faulty sensor.
+This is a solution to deal with CPU Core Frequency not increasing under load because of BD Prochot and a faulty sensor.

  ```bash
 sudo dnf install msr-tools